EmmaBakker/QFR-RAG-Resource/README.md

 ## Citation

-A citation will be added once the associated QFR-RAG paper is publicly available.
+A citation will be added once the associated thesis or paper is publicly available.

-If you use this repository or dataset before the paper is available, please cite the GitHub repository and Hugging Face dataset URL.
+If you use this repository or dataset before a formal publication is available, please cite the GitHub repository and the Hugging Face dataset URL.

 ## Author